Organic Farming

 One of the variables that raise the environmental cost of organic product is that more arrive must be utilized to produce the same volume of food, due to the lower utilization of fertilizers.
 This need to give greater acreage to agrarian production leading to deforestation that decreases the capacityof carbon in soils.

 Being high on nutritional levels, organic food is healthier and fresher to consume as compared to conventional nourishment.
-An organic diet prohibits poisonous chemicals and genetically modified organisms (GMO) as chemical fertilizers and pesticides are not utilized whereas growing the crop.
+An organic diet prohibits poisonous chemicals and genetically modified organisms (GMO) as chemical fertilisers and pesticides are not utilised, whereas growing the crop.

 In Germany, Rudolf Steiner’s development, biodynamic agriculture, was probably the first comprehensive system of what we now call organic farming.